GoAnywhereNUS/open-world-navigation-25/index.md

 <!-- 🥈 Best Paper Runner-Up: $100 -->

 We are accepting paper submissions related to generalization and failure handling in robot navigation.
 Please refer to the [Call for Papers](/callforpapers/) for more details.

+We are excited to announce that Best Paper award will be given at the workshop!
+🏆 Best Paper Award: FrodoBot Mini+ Robot

 _Time to submission deadline_ (19 Sep 2025):